notsyncing/magicform/README.md

 This library can serialize a form into JSON object, or deserialize a JSON object to fields of a form.

-It also supports AJAX submitting of a form (need Promise support or es6-promise polyfill).
+It also supports AJAX submitting of a form (need Promise support or es6-promise polyfill) and can enable cookies in PhoneGap/Cordova applications.

 No jQuery dependency.